Netherlands flag Netherlands: Business Environment

 Tax Rate

-Box 1 - Home ownership and Employment Income Tax Rate (2021)
+Box 1 - Home ownership and Employment Income Tax Rates (2024)

 Allowable Deductions and Tax Credits

-Deductions are available for (i) (Box 1) homeownership and employment income: charity donations, life annuity premiums and mortgage interest on an owner-occupied home (0.45% of the value of the property is generally taken into account; for properties above EUR 1.11 million, a rate of 2.35% applies to the surplus), childcare, alimony, and medical treatment expenses; (ii) (Box 2) enterprise income from shareholdings of a company: losses; (iii) (Box 3) savings and investment income: each taxpayer is allowed a tax-free capital threshold of EUR 50,000 (2022).
-Certain assets are exempted from box 3, including assets that are already taxed in box 1 or box 2, movable property for personal use, investments in forests and nature, objects of artistic or scientific nature (when they are not used as an investment), environmentally friendly investments (capped at EUR 60,429/person).
+Deductions are available for (i) (Box 1) homeownership and employment income: charity donations, life annuity premiums and mortgage interest on an owner-occupied home (0.35% of the value of the property is generally taken into account; for properties above EUR 1.32 million, a rate of 2.35% applies to the surplus), childcare, alimony, and medical treatment expenses; (ii) (Box 2) enterprise income from shareholdings of a company: losses; (iii) (Box 3) savings and investment income: each taxpayer is allowed a tax-free capital threshold of EUR 57,000 (2024).
+Certain assets are exempted from box 3, including assets that are already taxed in box 1 or box 2, movable property for personal use, investments in forests and nature, objects of artistic or scientific nature (when they are not used as an investment), environmentally friendly investments.

-Under the work-related cost scheme, the employer may reimburse expenses tax-free, up to 1.7% for the first EUR 400,000 of the total fiscal wages.
-In case the work-related costs budget is exceeded, the employer has to pay wage tax in the form of a final levy of 80% on the amount in excess of the budget.
+Under the work-related cost scheme, the employer may reimburse expenses tax-free, up to 3% for the first EUR 400,000 of the total fiscal wages and 1.18% for the remaining amount of the taxable wage bill.
+In 2024, the work-related costs budget for the first EUR 400,000 is set at 1.92%.
+If this budget is exceeded, the employer must pay a wage tax in the form of a final levy at 80% on the excess amount.

-Personal deductions include alimonies, charitable contributions, education expenses (from 2022, replaced with the STAP-budget, a contribution of a maximum of EUR 1,000/year to take a course or programme to increase one's employability), medical and disability expenses, life annuity premiums, mortgage interest payments related to the primary residence.
+Personal deductions include alimonies, charitable contributions, education expenses (replaced with the STAP-budget, a contribution of a maximum of EUR 1,000/year to take a course or programme to increase one's employability), medical and disability expenses, life annuity premiums, mortgage interest payments related to the primary residence.

 Special Expatriate Tax Regime